ufuomasamson/mece/README.md

 DEFAULT_CURRENCY=USD
 ```

-### 3. Stripe Setup
+### 3. Paystack Setup

-1. Create a Stripe account at [stripe.com](https://stripe.com)
+1. Create a Paystack account at [paystack.com](https://paystack.com)
-2. Get your API keys from the Stripe Dashboard
+2. Get your API keys from the Paystack Dashboard
 3. Update the `.env` file with your keys
-4. Test with Stripe's test mode first
+4. Test with Paystack's test mode first

 ### 4. Development Mode